-As promised, here’s part two in the donut saga.
-We’re stepping things up a gear today with these fluffy baked donuts, spiced with nutmeg and coated in cinnamon sugar.
-The texture is light and airy, almost like a just baked muffin, but with a whole in the middle.
-A side serving of cinnamon-chocolate glaze elevates these baked donuts into a decadent dessert that boarders on Spanish churros.
+These fluffy baked donuts with cinnamon are light as air.
+I like to serve them with a bowl of warm cinnamon-chocolate glaze elevates these baked donuts into a decadent dessert that boarders on Spanish churros.

 Last week, one thousand donuts passed through my kitchen doors.
 In a single day!
 It was the work of 5 enthusiastic teenagers, churning out mini donuts en masse for their Big Business assignment.
 The donut marathon raged on for what felt like days, eventually pulling in extra volunteers and equipment.
 I’m now the proud owner of 5 donut machines!

 These baked donuts are a quick and fuss-free alternative to the deep-fried method and are made with a simple one-bowl batter mixture.
 There’s no yeast, pummelling and proving involved.
 I’ve used a combination of butter and vegetable oil for this recipe.
 The butter adds a richness while the oil helps to keep the crumb moist for longer.
 You can use all butter if you prefer.
 Donuts are really good served fondue style or as a casual dessert with a bowl of warm chocolate sauce alongside.
 Donuts are always best eaten on the same day, so don’t waste time here.

 Baked donuts with cinnamon spiced chocolate glaze

 Makes about 18

 2 eggs, room temperature

 1 teaspoon vanilla extract

 210g all purpose cake flour